From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Experiments

 \subsection{Main Results}

 Table \ref{tab: OKVQA} and Table \ref{tab: AOKVQA} show the performance of HinD and baselines on OK-VQA and A-OKVQA datasets.

-\textbf{Comparison with MLLM baselines. } On OK-VQA, our HinD-Know achieves 68.3 VQA score, surpassing even 562B-parameter PaLM-E by 2.2\% and GPT-4V by 4.0\% while using only a 7B backbone.
+\textbf{$\bullet$ Comparison with MLLM baselines: } On OK-VQA, our HinD-Know achieves 68.3 VQA score, surpassing even 562B-parameter PaLM-E by 2.2\% and GPT-4V by 4.0\% while using only a 7B backbone.
 On A-OKVQA, HinD-CoT-Know attains {87.2} MC accuracy and {69.0} DA accuracy, outperforming fine-tuned MLLMs like MiniGPT4-v2 and Qwen2.5-VL.
 HinD-CoT-Know and HinD-Know outperform Qwen2.5-VL (FT), demonstrating the effectiveness of HinD in exploiting the explicit reasoning process.

-\textbf{Comparison with In-Context Learning Methods. } On OK-VQA, HinD-Know exceeds Prophet++ based on GPT-4o by 2.6\% and reaches comparable results with QACap based on Claude 3.5, demonstrating effectiveness.
+\textbf{$\bullet$ Comparison with In-Context Learning Methods: } On OK-VQA, HinD-Know exceeds Prophet++ based on GPT-4o by 2.6\% and reaches comparable results with QACap based on Claude 3.5, demonstrating effectiveness.
 Comparing PRR@K, 95.3\% samples in HinD-CoT-Know contain ground-truth answers, which outperforms selected examples in VisualCoT and Prophet by 29.3\% and 15.5\%.
-It shows that HinD could generate more valuable prompting contexts through hindsight distillation.
-On A-OKVQA, HinD-CoT-Know outperforms QACap by 10.5\%.
-Moreover, MM-CoT, VisualCoT, and SimKBVQA cannot apply to the MC setting due to the example imitation paradigm, while HinD is not constrained by the evaluation setting.
+It shows that HinD could generate more valuable contexts through hindsight distillation.
+On A-OKVQA-MC, HinD-CoT-Know outperforms QACap by 10.5\%.
+Moreover, MM-CoT, VisualCoT, and SimKBVQA cannot apply to the MC setting limited by in-context learning paradigm, while HinD is not constrained.

-\textbf{Comparison with Retrieval Augmented Methods. } On OK-VQA, HinD outperforms ReAuSE in both PRR@K and VQA score metrics by 2.7\% and 2.6\% based on the same 7B-sized MLLM and without outside knowledge.
+\textbf{$\bullet$ Comparison with Retrieval Augmented Methods: } On OK-VQA, HinD-Know outperforms ReAuSE by 2.1\% in PRR@K and 2.6\% in VQA score, based on the same 7B-sized MLLM and without outside knowledge.
 On A-OKVQA, HinD-CoT-Know outperforms ReAuSE 2.2\% MC accuracy and 1.3\% DA accuracy.
-HinD-Know is similar in form to Retrieval-Augmented baselines that input pieces of knowledge and output the answer.
-The performance improvements of HinD-Know demonstrate that the level of knowledge sufficiency from MLLM itself for commonsense reasoning in OK-VQA and A-OKVQA.
+The performance improvements of HinD-Know demonstrate that sufficient knowledge is elicited from MLLM parameters through HinD reasoning, providing more relevant knowledge than retrieval-based methods.

-\textbf{Comparing HinD-CoT-Know and HinD-Know}, HinD-Know performs better on OK-VQA even though HinD-CoT-Know has a higher PRR@K, while HinD-CoT-Know performs better on A-OKVQA.
-The reason could be that HinD-Know brought more relevant facts that are crucial for OK-VQA, while CoT includes more sequential reasoning steps to provide rationales that A-OKVQA values.
+\textbf{$\bullet$ Comparison between HinD-CoT-Know and HinD-Know:} HinD-Know performs better on OK-VQA even though HinD-CoT-Know has a higher PRR@K, while HinD-CoT-Know performs better on A-OKVQA.
+The reason could be due to MLLM characteristics, since the HinD-CoT-Know on InternVL3-8B shows better performance than HinD-Know.